 How To Develop Website, Ecommerce, Or Application Color Schemes

-We’ve shared quite a few articles on the importance of color with respect to a brand.
+We’ve shared several articles on the importance of color in relation to a brand.
 For a website, e-commerce site, or mobile or web application, it’s just as critical.
 Colors have an impact on:

 • The initial impression of a brand and its value – for example, luxury goods often utilize black, red implies excitement, etc.

-• Purchase decisions – the trust of a brand may be determined by the color contrast.
-Soft color schemes may be more feminine and trustworthy, harsh contrasts may be more urgent and discount driven.
+• Purchase decisions – the color contrast may determine the trust of a brand.
+Soft color schemes may be more feminine and trustworthy, while harsh contrasts may convey a sense of urgency and discount-driven nature.

-• Usability and user experience – colors have a psychological and physiological impact as well, making it easier or more difficult to navigate a user interface.
+• Usability and user experience – colors have a psychological and physiological impact as well, making it easier or more challenging to navigate a user interface.

 How Important is Color?

-• 85% of people claimed that color has a major influence on what they buy.
+• 85% of people claimed that color has a significant influence on what they buy.

 • Colors boost brand recognition by an average of 80%.